Introduction

 \end{align}

-(where $S$ is the set of support vectors)
+(Here, $S$ is the set of support vectors)

-Also, $\bm{\alpha} = (\alpha_1, \alpha_2, \dots, \alpha_n)^\T$ is a pair of Lagrangian undetermined multipliers, and we use the steepest descent method to find its optimal solution $\hat{\bm{\alpha}}$.
+Also, $\bm{\alpha} = (\alpha_1, \alpha_2, \dots, \alpha_n)^\T$ is the set of Lagrange multipliers, and here we find its optimal solution $\hat{\bm{\alpha}}$ using the gradient descent method.

 \bm{\alpha}^{[t+1]} = \bm{\alpha}^{[t]} + \eta \pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}.